 Sorry.
 Back to Garage; the stripped-back, plasterer’s nightmare aesthetic represents a physical rendering of the duo’s back-to-basics approach — the hacking away of the detritus that accompanies the craft beer scene symbolised in the space’s bare-bones shell.
 No extraneous palaver.
 No smoke, no mirrors.
 Vintage easy chairs and haphazard lighting convey the warmth of their hospitality; a notice-board and local press denotes a strong community spirit.

-What Welsh and Zamborlin have achieved, in just a few short months, is impressive — their plans for the future more so.
+What Welsh and Zamborlin have achieved, in just a few short months on the Barcelona craft beer scene, is impressive — their plans for the future more so.
 Signature brew Riba (Catalan for shore) is a light, highly palatable beer, destined for big things outside of these walls; whilst this space itself is destined to become increasingly acquainted with my presence.
 The lucky sods.